hoopsplaybook.ca

 5 blast cuts after a two-count, 3 passes and basket cuts, 4 fills to a double gap weakside, ready to blast cut after a two-count.

-3 can pass, hold, and backcut if 5 does not make a play.
+3 can pass, hold, and backcut if 5 does not make a play, or space away and 4 holds.

 Wissel - draw and kick is best used from the wing after the ball has been swung from the other side.